Sonowal or Himanta? Who’ll be the Next Chief Minister of Assam

 Who Gained Ground During the Pandemic?

-The COVID pandemic further strengthened Sarma’s position.
+The COVID-19 pandemic strengthened Sarma’s position.
 As the health minister of the state, he was at the forefront.

-What’s Holding BJP Back From Announcing the CM Candidate?
+What’s Holding BJP Back From Announcing The CM?

-In 2016, BJP had announced Sonowal as its chief ministerial candidate, but 2021 is different.
-Sarma is just too important for the party, he’s also the convenor of the North East Democratic Alliance (NEDA) and has played a key role in establishing the saffron party in the northeast.
+Sarma is too important for the BJP.
+He’s also the convenor of the North East Democratic Alliance (NEDA) and has played a key role in establishing the saffron party in the northeast.

-If the BJP falls short, Sarma will play a crucial role in getting support from MLAs from other parties and independents.
-And then he can rightfully stake his claim to the CM’s seat.
+But since BJP's tally is almost similar to what it was in 2016, it's a clear indication that the Sarma factor didn't work they way the BJP expected it to.
+If the BJP had fallen short, Sarma would have played a crucial role in getting support from MLAs from other parties and independents.
+And then he could have staked his claim to the CM’s seat.
+But that hasn't happened.

 Subscribe To Our Daily Newsletter And Get News Delivered Straight To Your Inbox.